AUSTRALIAN BUFFALO HUNTERS

 Q 8.
 Can I bring my RIFLE to Australia ?
 Temporary License ?
 Loan Rifles.?

-Prime time is June, July, August, September... (but sort your Paperwork and License in Feb, March or April..).
+Prime HUNT time is June, July, August, September... (but you must do your License application in Feb, March or April..).

 Contact your Airline if travelling with a Rifle and Ammo.